Forbidden Sidon subsets of perfect difference sets, featuring a human-assisted proof: Discussion of the uses of artificial intelligence

 From this perspective, our very first interaction with ChatGPT was stunning.
 We asked for it to state Proposition~\ref{absolute1} in Lean (meaning to state the proposition without proof), and it quickly replied not only with the statement but also with a correct proof.
 In particular, we did not yet supply it with any argument, which we presumed would be necessary.

-Sadly, most of the rest of our actual experience with human-assisted proof wasn't nearly this pleasant, though we are hopeful for a future that is closer to the above idealization.
+Sadly, most of the rest of our actual experience with human-assisted proof wasn't nearly this pleasant (reflective of ChatGPT's so-called ``jagged intelligence''), though we are hopeful for a future that is closer to the above idealization.
 One of the early frustrations was while proving the next result, Proposition~\ref{not_absolute}.
 It was promising at first, as ChatGPT itself constructed and proved the properties of the involution $p\mapsto p'$ without any hints at all.
-However, it was completely stuck finishing the final step: that since the not-absolute points occur in pairs, there is an even number of them.
+However, it was completely stuck finishing the final step: that since the non-absolute points occur in pairs, there is an even number of them.

 This is a curious inversion of the experience of describing the proof of Proposition~\ref{not_absolute} to another human mathematician: The interesting and possibly ``difficult'' part to a human is the definition of~$p'$ from~$p$.
 It may also be interesting to verify the desired properties of this map, but the final step (that if a finite number of items occur in pairs, then there are an even number of them) is so simple that depending on the verbosity of the writer, it may occupy only one or even no sentences in a writeup.